romanaumov/YouTube-Browser/README.md

 ### What author of the course think about Aliens? - Vector search

 ![What author of the course think about Aliens? - Vector search](images/Aliens_vector.png "What author of the course think about Aliens? - Vector search")

+## Meet the Evaluation Criteria

+* Problem description
+    * [ ] 0 points: The problem is not described
+    * [ ] 1 point: The problem is described but briefly or unclearly
+    * [x] 2 points: The problem is well-described and it's clear what problem the project solves
+* RAG flow
+    * [ ] 0 points: No knowledge base or LLM is used
+    * [ ] 1 point: No knowledge base is used, and the LLM is queried directly
+    * [x] 2 points: Both a knowledge base and an LLM are used in the RAG flow
+* Retrieval evaluation
+    * [ ] 0 points: No evaluation of retrieval is provided
+    * [ ] 1 point: Only one retrieval approach is evaluated
+    * [x] 2 points: Multiple retrieval approaches are evaluated, and the best one is used
+* RAG evaluation
+    * [x] 0 points: No evaluation of RAG is provided
+    * [ ] 1 point: Only one RAG approach (e.g., one prompt) is evaluated
+    * [ ] 2 points: Multiple RAG approaches are evaluated, and the best one is used
+* Interface
+   * [ ] 0 points: No way to interact with the application at all
+   * [ ] 1 point: Command line interface, a script, or a Jupyter notebook
+   * [x] 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
+* Ingestion pipeline
+   * [ ] 0 points: No ingestion
+   * [ ] 1 point: Semi-automated ingestion of the dataset into the knowledge base, e.g., with a Jupyter notebook
+   * [x] 2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)
+* Monitoring
+   * [ ] 0 points: No monitoring
+   * [x] 1 point: User feedback is collected OR there's a monitoring dashboard
+   * [ ] 2 points: User feedback is collected and there's a dashboard with at least 5 charts
+* Containerization
+    * [ ] 0 points: No containerization
+    * [ ] 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only
+    * [x] 2 points: Everything is in docker-compose
+* Reproducibility
+    * [ ] 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
+    * [ ] 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
+    * [x] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
+The versions for all dependencies are specified.
+* Best practices
+    * [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
+    * [ ] Document re-ranking (1 point)
+    * [ ] User query rewriting (1 point)
+* Bonus points (not covered in the course)
+    * [ ] Deployment to the cloud (2 points)
+    * [x] Up to 3 extra bonus points if you want to award for something extra (write in feedback for what) - Created dataset using Amazon Transcribe and logging of the entire system.

 ## Conclusion